 If an extension cable is needed, LeiShen Intelligent can provide an optional customized extension cable.
 When plugging and unplugging the cable, be careful not to plug it with power on, otherwise it will cause irreversible damage.
 To plug the cable, align with the key position and insert it into the connector, and then rotate the cover to fix it to ensure good contact and not loose.
 To unplug it, first rotate the cover, loosen it and then pull it out.
 Do not use brute force to avoid terminal deformation or even short circuit.
 If the connector is damaged, please contact technical support in time to replace it.
 The connector terminal model of the extension cable is: L102-M12-T08A02M.

-Figure 2.6 C8 Lidar Extension Cable (for the side connector) (unit: mm)
+Figure 2.4 C1 Lidar Extension Cable (unit: mm)

-Table 2.7 Wire Definition of the Lidar Extension Cable (for the side connector)
+Table 2.5 Wire Definition of the Lidar Extension Cable